-Students who opt to be involved in practice placements will be expected to fund their own travel and the provision of an Enhanced DBS (approx. £40) and yearly update (approx. £13).
+Students who opt to be involved in practice placements will be expected to fund their own travel and the provision of an Enhanced DBS and yearly update.
+The cost of DBS checks can be found on the DBS page of the University of Suffolk website.